Alfred Grimm: Early life and work

-From time to time Grimm's works cause heated discussions.
-His "Mother Earth Chair" (1995), which shows a landscape with nature, factory chimneys and a tunnel on a gynecologist's chair and draws attention to the destructive human intervention in nature, has been rejected several times at exhibitions because of this object the dignity of the female sex could be sensitively affected and disturbed.
+From time to time Grimm's works caused heated discussions.
+His "Mother Earth Chair" (1995), which shows a landscape with nature, factory chimneys and a tunnel on a gynecologist's chair and draws attention to the destructive human intervention in nature, had been rejected several times at exhibitions because of this object the dignity of the female sex could be sensitively affected and disturbed.

 In 1981, Grimm was a co-founder of the Kulturkreis Dinslaken (KKD).
-He has taken part in 90 solo exhibitions and 203 group exhibitions in Germany, France, Luxembourg, Switzerland and the USA.
+He took part in 90 solo exhibitions and 203 group exhibitions in Germany, France, Luxembourg, Switzerland and the USA.
 So far 11 individual catalogs and 50 joint catalogs as well as over 1200 press articles in Germany and abroad have been published.
-As of 2019, his work had been reported in nine radio and eighteen TV programs.
+As of 2019, his work had been reported in nine radio and nineteen TV programs.

 On the occasion of Grimm's eightieth birthday, an extensive exhibition of his complete oeuvre was held at the Museum Voswinckelshof in Dinslaken from 20 August to 15 October 2023.
 Even the museum warned about the provocative works of art shown in this exhibition.

-Private life
+Personal life and death

-Alfred Grimm lives in Hünxe.
+Grimm lived in Hünxe.
 He was married to the art teacher and artist Barbara Grimm, who died in 2024.
-They have two sons and five grandsons.
+They had two sons and five grandsons.

 From 1972 until his retirement in early 2005, Grimm taught art at a German secondary school in Dinslaken.
 The German-American character animator Andreas Deja was one of Grimm's students.
-To this day Grimm continues to work as a freelance artist, chiefly creating new object series.
+Until his death, Grimm continued to work as a freelance artist, chiefly creating new object series.

+Grimm died unexpectedly at his home in Hünxe-Bruckhausen, on 13 January 2026, three days after the completion and submission of a new exhibition piece.
+He was 82.

 Public works

-Some public works by Alfred Grimm include:
+Some public works by Grimm include: